-Overhead cable trays - Cable tray systems shall be provided for routing equipment and backbone cables between cross- connects, equipment, and backbone pathways.
-Tray shall be coordinated with lighting, air-handling systems, and fire extinguishing systems so that fully loaded trays will not obstruct or impede their operation.
-Ladder racks trays are to be specified in equipment rooms and for all cable entrance points into rooms.
-Cable Tray layout shall be approved by CNS prior to construction and a detail drawing of the equipment room is to be provided.
-Ensure tray systems are specified and supported to meet both weight and the number of installed cables including an additional 40% of space for future growth.
-The sagging of cable trays is acceptable.
-Access floor systems - Access floors may be provided to route cables in large Equipment Rooms.
-Access floor systems (often called "raised floors") are often recommended by equipment manufacturers and are frequently used for telecommunications cabling when the Equipment Room serves multiple applications (e. g., both computer and PBX equipment).
-Raised floor applications require cable tray and/ or raceways for cabling distribution.
-Design and install to manufacturer specifications and project requirements.
+Overhead Cable Trays - Cable tray systems shall be provided for routing equipment, and backbone cables between cross-connects, equipment, and backbone pathways.
+The tray shall be coordinated with lighting, air-handling systems, and fire extinguishing systems so that fully loaded trays will not obstruct or impede their operation.
+Ladder racks and trays shall be specified in equipment rooms, and for all cable entrance points into rooms.
+The Cable Tray layout shall be approved by IT before construction, and a detailed drawing of the equipment room is to be provided.
+Ensure the cable tray systems are specified and supported to meet both the weight and the number of installed cables including an additional 40% spaces for future growth.
+The sagging of cable trays is not acceptable.

+Access Floor Systems - Access floors may be provided to route cables in large Equipment Rooms.
+Access floor systems (often called "raised floors") are often recommended by equipment manufacturers and are frequently used for telecommunications cabling when the Equipment Room serves multiple applications for both computers, and PBX equipment).
+Raised floor applications require cable trays, and/or raceways for cabling distribution.
+Design, and install to code requirements, manufacturer specifications, and project requirements.

-Ceiling Clearances - The minimum ceiling clearance shall be 9.5 ft. above the finished floor with ceiling protrusions (e. g., sprinkler heads) placed to assure a minimum of 9 ft. clear of obstructions, to provide space over the equipment frames for cables and suspended cable trays.
-To permit maximum flexibility and accessibility of cabling pathways, drop ceilings are not allowed in Equipment Rooms.
-The ceiling space should be open and walls extended from floor to deck .
+Ceiling Clearances - The minimum ceiling clearance shall be 9.5 ft. above the finished floor with ceiling protrusions (e. g., sprinkler heads) placed to assure a minimum of 9 ft. clear of obstructions, to provide space over the equipment frames for cables, and suspended cable trays.
+To permit maximum flexibility, and accessibility of cabling pathways, drop ceilings are not acceptable in Equipment Rooms.
+The ceiling space shall be open, and walls extended from floor to deck.